jul1anpa/SDEV-220-Final-Project-Tri-Tachyon/README.md

-# SDEV_220_Final_Project_Tri-Tachyon
+# Library Hold System Mockup
-This repository stores all files related to the SDEV 220 group project.
+This repository stores all files related to the SDEV 220 Group 3 project.